 - If this happens enough you can completely clog your artery, or parts of the plaque can break off and completely clog up a smaller blood vessel down the road.

 So how do you prevent your arteries from getting injured in the first place?
 Don't have high blood pressure.
 Try not to be stressed.
-Don't get stabbed around the area.
+Don't get stabbed around the area, although if this come from an external injury, is better to be careful with this, more if is from an accident or in a truck, you can navigate to this website to find legal help with this.

 Unfortunately knowing you have high blood pressure can be pretty stressful (as would getting stabbed, presumably).
 On top of that, being overweight or obese can increase your chances of having high blood pressure - and being overweight is pretty stressful too.
 It's a bit of a vicious cycle.